varunpvp/flutter_chessboard/README.md

 ### onMove (optional):

 Called when a move is made on the board.
-Passing a ShortMove(from, to).
+Passing a ShortMove(from, to, promotion).

 ### orientation (optional):

-Specify orientation of the chessboard. `w` for white side. `b` for black side.
+Specify orientation of the chessboard.

 ### lightSquareColor (optional):